jdbernard/nim-namespaced-logging/README.md

 ### Overview

-The namespaced logging library implements a callback-based error handling system designed to gracefully handle failures that may occur during logging operations.
-Since logging is typically a non-critical operation, the library prioritizes application stability over guaranteed log delivery, but provides mechanisms for applications to monitor and respond to logging failures.
+For errors that occur during logging operations, there is a callback-based error handling system designed to attempt to gracefully handle such failures.
+Since logging is typically a non-critical operation we prioritize application stability over guaranteed log delivery.

-### Error Handler Pattern
+### Error Handler

 The library uses a callback-based error handling pattern where applications can register custom error handlers to be notified when logging operations fail.
 The